Highlands hit by two major storms within a week

 On Sunday, Gov. Andrew Cuomo declared a state of emergency for four counties, including Putnam and Dutchess.
 The same day, he deployed 100 members of the New York National Guard and 30 vehicles out of Camp Smith to assist the 100 Guardsmen already in the field and also sent his director of state operations to Dutchess County and his emergency services commissioner to Putnam.

 The state Department of Transportation said it deployed more than 1,000 operators and supervisors, 388 dump trucks, 23 chippers, three bucket trucks, 12 signal trucks and 91 loaders to the Hudson Valley and Southern Tier.

 The second storm on Wednesday dumped more than a foot of snow on the region at about the time Central Hudson and mutual-aid crews restored power to the last customers affected by the previous storm.

 More than 40,000 Central Hudson customers again lost power on March 7, primarily in Dutchess and Ulster counties, and more than 650 locations required repair, the utility said.
 Working overnight on Wednesday, crews restored power to about 18,000 homes by 7 a.m.

 At the same time, the Dutchess and Putnam county executives both ordered roads closed except to emergency responders and public works personnel.
 The New York State Police banned commercial trucks, buses and tractor trailers on I-84 and Metro-North shut down the Hudson line.

 More snow is expected on Monday, but only 1 to 2 inches.
 The first day of spring is Tuesday, March 20.Did you find this article useful or informative?
 Please consider a donation to support our work.
-Even $5 a month would be terrific.
-We are able to provide this website and our weekly print paper free to the community because of readers like you.
+Even $5 a month, charged automatically to your credit card, would be terrific.
+We are able to provide this website and our weekly print paper free to the community -- and pay our writers, photographers and editors for their hard work -- because of the generosity of readers like you.